 Want to see pricing for your business?
 Try CardFellow’s free quote comparison tool.

 This reader is not comptible with EMV chip cards.
 (The newer ePN mobile credit card readers can take EMV chip cards, which is cool.)

 Very sorry customer service.
-I have a remodeling company That I work with their budget.
-And make multiple payments to me.
-Then they give me payments when the certain project is completed.
-Then they keep my deposit and screw up my payroll and cannot buy materials needed to finish jobs.
+I have a remodeling company, I work with a budget and they make payments to me.
+They give me payments when a certain project is completed.
+They keep my deposit and screw up my payroll and I cannot buy materials needed to finish jobs.
 Sorry ASS company.
 Will not recommend them to anyone AT ALL.